Bookings: email Wendy

 Download a brochure

 Unsung completed their first and final album.
 13 troolly, roolly good songs sung by 3 troolly roolly good types.
-CD's called 'Mudcake' and it's title track does not exist.
+CD is called 'Mudcake' and it's title track does not exist.
 That is to say Unsung never actually sang about mud or cake when you stop and think about it...
+Sadly this was to quickly become a collectible with the dissolution of the trio, but they still play together, very nicely and well behavedly too in the Unsung Heroes project.

 The All Of Us Project was the brain child of Michel Lawrence in response to the Cronulla Riots.
 He undertook to seek out and photograph at least one member of each naitonality that lives in Australia.
 My song "All Of Us" rather coincided with his theme and it was incorporated into the DVD of the project and to my surprise and delight it found it's way onto Youtube.
 Listen up.
 The message matters.
 We all belong here.